skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * You will now finally reach the bottom.
 Use Phoenix Down on Vivi and Eiko, but do **not** revive Zidane!
 * Pick up the Elixir and the Brigandine.
 * Remove all of Zidane's equipment, then equip him with the Black Belt and activate his HP+20% ability.
-* Have Garnet cast Life to revive Zidane with exactly 37 HP - perfect for Lucky Seven!
+* Have Garnet cast Life to revive Zidane with exactly 37 HP &ndash; perfect for Lucky Seven!
 * Afterwards, equip Zidane as follows:

 | Zidane |